 Today is the day!
 This is the post I have been dreaming about writing since I decided I was going to start a blog!
 I didn’t want to share this story in detail until we had paid off the very last cent of our personal debts (except for our mortgage).
 Partly because I didn’t want to jinx it and partly because I didn’t want to share the whole story until it was complete and I could share every detail!

 As I shared in our Debt Story Part 1 & Part 2, we made the life-changing decision to start taking this course at the end of January.
-We began paying off our debt the first week of February and we made our last payment on August 31st!
+We began paying off our debt the first week of February 2017 and we made our last payment in September 2018!

 My posts often contain affiliate links.
 If you make a purchase through an affiliate link I may earn a small commission at no additional cost to you.
 I only recommend products I truly think you’ll love!
 For more info see my disclosure policy.

 I want to share our methodology with you in the hopes that you can use some of these suggestions to improve your current financial situation.
 Two main things got us here » Debt-free, except for our mortgage….two things: hard work and blessings on blessings (wait..is that 3)?

 Our state of mind when we began this journey was fragile.
 Stressed out was an understatement.
 We were blessed, and truly grateful for everything we had but we weren’t being faithful with what we were given, and I believe that is why we couldn’t find any peace; financial or otherwise.
 Here is how we were able to change our lives by finally breaking the debt cycle:

 WATCH THE RELATED VIDEO ON MY YOUTUBE CHANNEL OR CLICK TO WATCH BELOW!